Diversity in Entomology – REEU Program

 The Department of Entomology Research and Education Experiences for Undergraduates (REEU) program began in 2021 with support from the USDA’s National Institute of Food and Agriculture (NIFA), through the Agriculture and Food Research Initiative (AFRI).
-The Entomology REEU program Diversity in Entomology has welcomed undergraduate students from Prairie View A&M University (PVAMU), Texas A&M University-Kingsville (TAMUK), Texas Southern University (TSU), and University of Texas Rio Grande Valley (UTRGV), and accepts applications from students enrolled in any HSI (Hispanic Serving Institutions) and HBCU (Historically Black Colleges and Universities) university in Texas.
+The Entomology REEU program, Broadening Participation in Entomology has welcomed undergraduate students from Prairie View A&M University (PVAMU), Texas A&M University-Kingsville (TAMUK), University of Texas at San Antonio (UTSA), University of Texas Rio Grande Valley (UTRGV), and Texas A&M University (TAMU), and accepts applications from students enrolled in any HSI (Hispanic Serving Institutions) and HBCU (Historically Black Colleges and Universities) universities in Texas.

-Deadline for application is midnight Sunday March 26, 2023.
-Applications will be reviewed beginning Monday March 27.
-Participants will be notified beginning Friday March 31.
+Deadline for application is midnight Friday March 28, 2025.
+Applications will be reviewed as they are received.
+Participants will be notified beginning Friday April 4, 2025.

 This program is supported by USDA-NIFA Grant 2021-67037-34655